vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/manage-storage-host.md

 !!! note

-    You can not delete an in-use Storage hoste directly.
-You need to delete the associated graph space before deleting the Storage host.
+    You can not delete an in-use Storage host directly.
+Delete the associated graph space before deleting the Storage host.

 ```ngql
 DROP HOSTS <ip>:<port> [,<ip>:<port> ...];